luised94/lab_utils/docs/STICKY_NOTES.md

 Need to find the plotting code for the test scripts.

 ## 2025-05-01
-TODO: Need to address the labels for the bigwig files.
+[DONE]TODO: Need to address the labels for the bigwig files.
 Either set manually in a mapping with the comparison quote (nested list with quote and the columns to use) or in the configuration file.
-TODO: Add border to the genome tracks?
+[IGNORE]TODO: Add border to the genome tracks?
-TODO: Create the map of the bad files?
+[IGNORE]TODO: Create the map of the bad files?

+## 2025-05-04
+TODO: May need to do a big correlation analysis as a matrix heatmap.
+I will do that after looking at the visualizations and seeing if I need to rework some scripts.